00b/MagTagWifiQR/README.md

 To maybe do someday:
  - Add some try excepts and error messages if it cannot connect to the internet or network.
  - Add more data or other data screens with additonal network info?
+ - Add options for open networks and non-wpa/2 networks.
+ - Use another file or source for network info aside from secrets.py, to possibly display one network and use another.